renatopp/ebiten-ecs/.docs/ecs.md

 }
 ```

+> **Important!** Only one component of each type is allowed in the same entity.
+Duplicated components are ignored.

 Now imagine that you want to initialize all purses with a predefined number of coins, you can do it by passing a default object as template:

 ```go